BrianInGermany/briankennethmusic/README.md

 <video src="/assets/images/bootlegjohn.mp4" autoplay muted loop width="100%"></video>

 ## Bio
 Born in the midwest metropolis of Indianapolis, Brian Kenneth grew up in Virginia and Florida, USA, and has been living and playing music in Germany since 2008.
-For the past three years, the German-Irish American has been playing Appalachian folksongs and Irish pub tunes to the folk fans of the Rhine-Main-Area.
+For the past four years, the German-Irish American has been playing Appalachian folksongs and Irish pub tunes to the folk fans of the Rhine-Main-Area.

 ## Upcoming Gigs
 - [Folk Session at Irish House Offenbach](https://irishhouseof.de), 14 Nov.
 2021, Time TBA, Ernst-Griesheimer-Platz 7, Offenbach